Best smart home systems for a connected domicile

 Cellular radio backup: If you could simply cut the broadband connection to defeat a security system, it wouldn’t be much good, would it?
 Any good security system will include a 3G cellular backup that can be used in case your broadband connection drops.
 You should also carefully consider the battery backup consideration above, which is essential for dealing with power outages and is a standard feature on most security hubs.

 Service plan costs: Service plan costs vary widely from system to system, and many vendors offer a range of plans to choose from.
 Some systems will work without a service plan, allowing you to self-monitor.
 Some require a plan to function at all.
-Also note that lower-tier service plans might not include professional monitoring (Lowe’s offers one of the least expensive, at $14.95 per month).
+Also note that lower-tier service plans might not include professional monitoring (Ring Alarm has one of the least-expensive plans: $10 per month with no long-term commitment).
 Price out service plans carefully before you pull the trigger.